poyger/todolist/readme.md

-Simple todo list application, start the application with **mvn jetty:run**
+Simple todo list application, start the application with **mvn jetty:run** and go to http://localhost:8080/

 ##prerequisites
 * Postgres